Mic92/niks3/README.md

-# GC server for Nix binary caches based on S3-compatible storage
+# S3-backed Nix binary cache with GC

 The idea is to have all reads be handled by the s3 cache (which itself can be high-available) and have a gc server that tracks all uploads to the cache and runs periodic GC on s3 cache.